fontsizefive/rocketacademy.co/pages/faq.md

 #### What languages will I learn in Basics?<br><br>

-1. Rocket’s courses focus on teaching coding concepts, NOT languages.
-This is because coding concepts are applicable to ALL languages, but language syntax may only be relevant to that specific language.
+1. Rocket’s courses focus on teaching coding concepts, not languages.
+This is because coding concepts are applicable to all languages, but language syntax may only be relevant to that specific language.

 2. Rocket teaches [Coding Basics](https://www.rocketacademy.co/courses/basics) in JavaScript, currently the [world’s most popular language](https://insights.stackoverflow.com/survey/2020#most-popular-technologies).
 Basics coding concepts are relevant to almost all programming languages used today.<br><br><br>